-Praised for her “crème caramel tones” and “warm and ingratiating mezzo” (Albuquerque Journal), Ann McMahon Quintero’s 2014-15 season includes Ulrica in Verdi’s Un ballo in maschera with Austin Lyric Opera; soloist in Messiah with Boston Baroque; in Beethoven’s Symphony No. 9 with Buffalo Philharmonic, under JoAnn Falletta; and in Verdi’s Requiem with the Defiant Requiem Foundation, also in New York at Avery Fisher Hall. .
-In summer of 2015 she is soloist in Dvoràk’s Stabat Mater, in a return to Berkshire Choral Festival, and in the 2015-16 season she debuts with Musica Viva in Hong Kong as Azucena in Il trovatore.
+Praised for her “crème caramel tones” Ann McMahon has been recognized as a “warm and ingratiating mezzo” (Albuquerque Journal).
+Her complex portrayal as Azuceno in Il Trovatore was described as “loving and sensitive, fierce and provocative, hypersensitive but generous” (Le Soir).
+In her 2014-15 season Ms. Quintero toured Poland as soloist in Messiah with Boston Baroque.
+She sang Ulrica in Verdi’s Un ballo in maschera with Austin Lyric Opera, Beethoven’s Symphony No. 9 with Buffalo Philharmonic under JoAnn Falletta, and Verdi’s Requiem with the Defiant Requiem Foundation at New York’s Avery Fisher Hall.
+In summer of 2015 Ms. Quintero is soloist in Dvořàk’s Stabat Mater in a return to Berkshire Choral Festival, and in the 2015-16 season she debuts with Musica Viva as Azucena in Il trovatore at Hong Kong City Hall.

-Other recent engagements include performances of Hippolyta in A Midsummer Night’s Dream with Boston Lyric Opera; singing as soloist in Verdi’s Requiem with the Buffalo Philharmonic Orchestra; Verdi’s Requiem with the Cathedral Choral Society at Washington National Cathedral; a return to Boston Baroque for Handel’s Messiah; to Washington National Opera as Auntie in Peter Grimes; and to Boston Baroque for Michael Haydn’s Requiem in C Minor.
-She also sang as Dame Quickly in excerpts of Falstaff at the National Endowment for the Arts Opera Honors Inaugural Awards Concert at the Kennedy Center.
+Other recent engagements include performances of Hippolyta in A Midsummer Night’s Dream with Boston Lyric Opera, singing as soloist in Verdi’s Requiem with the Buffalo Philharmonic Orchestra, Verdi’s Requiem with the Cathedral Choral Society at Washington National Cathedral, a return to Boston Baroque for Handel’s Messiah, to Washington National Opera as Auntie in Peter Grimes, and to Boston Baroque for Michael Haydn’s Requiem.
+She also sang as Mistress Quickly in excerpts of Falstaff at the National Endowment for the Arts Opera Honors Inaugural Awards Concert at the Kennedy Center.

 An accomplished oratorio soloist, Ms. Quintero has appeared frequently with Boston Baroque where her performances have included the title role in Vivaldi’s Juditha Triumphans and soloist in Messiah.
 She has also sung Messiah with Charlotte and Alabama symphony orchestras and the National Philharmonic; Beethoven’s Symphony No. 9 with Columbus Symphony; Haydn’s Paukenmesse at Carnegie Hall; and a concert performance of Guillaume Tell with Opera Orchestra of New York.